-Q: Thank you.
+QUESTIONER.
+Thank you.
 I'll be really quick.
-Layof Begovic (ph).
+Layof Begovic [ph].
 I am a former Bosnian minister of energy.

 I actually have a comment, quick comment.
-I think that the impact actually of what you guys are talking about is, in my view, most important from the perspective of the victims, because the victims' families will feel extremely, extremely, you know, happy, even if the person who is a perpetrator or is somehow related to a perpetrator is put under sanctions.
+I think that the impact actually of what you guys are talking about is, in my view, most important from the perspective of the victims, because the victims' families will feel extremely, extremely happy, even if the person who is a perpetrator or is somehow related to a perpetrator is put under sanctions.
 I don't know if you know about the Lautenberg sanction.
-I'm sure some people here know that those were the sanctions that U.S. used to get the Bosnian Serbs to cooperate with the ICTY.
+I'm sure some people here know that those were the sanctions that U.S. used to get the Bosnian Serbs to cooperate with the International Criminal Tribunal for the Former Yugoslavia.
 So, I mean, I think it's much broader than just changing future behaviors.